 On May 14, 2014, the Company announced the submission, for approval by Health Canada, of a new CTA in Canada and commencement of a Phase I study for L-DOS47 in combination with the chemotherapy drug vinorelbine in patients with metastatic NSCLC and metastatic breast cancer.
-In discussions with Health Canada additional information regarding the proposed trial was requested, and in order to properly address Health Canada's questions in the most efficient manner, the Company voluntarily withdrew the CTA submission on June 11, 2014 and intends to resubmit the CTA, including the additional information requested by Health Canada.
+The Company voluntarily withdrew the CTA submission on June 11, 2014 in order to properly address Health Canada questions.
 The Company met with Health Canada on October 2, 2014 to discuss questions submitted as part of a pre-CTA meeting.
-Commencement of the LDOS003 study in Canada depends on the feedback received from Health Canada and on the Company's ability to raise sufficient capital.
-The Company is also considering the possible submission of applications to conduct the LDOS003 study in other jurisdictions.
+The Company is currently reconsidering the design of the LDOS003 study based on feedback received from Health Canada and a feasibility study completed in the U.S. Commencement of the LDOS003 clinical study also depends on the Company's ability to raise sufficient capital.